ahmetcankardes/acankardes.github.io/_portfolio/EE430 DSP Project.md

 ### Implementation and Deliverables
 A graphical user interface (GUI) is created using MATLAB's app designer to facilitate data acquisition, data generation, and spectrogram visualization.
 The GUI allows users to adjust parameters such as sampling rate, amplitude, frequency, phase, and signal duration.

-## Navigation to GitHub Page
-For detailed MATLAB code and further project details, please refer to the GitHub repository

 # EE430 Term Project Part 2

 ## Exploring DTMF Signaling